 Computational thinking leverages higher-order thinking needed for coding, which not only progresses coding skills but also complex problem-solving skills optimized for the digital world.

 Computational thinking skills are problem-solving skills that leverage the power of computing to find solutions.
-Computational thinking uses patterns, modeling, abstraction, and decomposition in algorithmic design, implementation, and testing to develop efficient and effective solutions.
+Computational thinking uses decomposition, pattern recognition, abstraction, and algorithmic thinking to develop efficient and effective solutions.
 By doing so, students learn to tackle complex problems with transferrable processes and develop social and emotional skills around perseverance and adaptability.

 Sample Skill: Creating and interpreting visual representations such as flowcharts and diagrams to organize data, find patterns, make predictions, or test solutions.